Monthly Archives: July 2017

 Differentiating needs based on the breed should be a strong determinant of how dogs are chosen for households.
 If the time is not going to be made available for adequate exercise, it is advised to potentially make another pet choice.

 Overall with adequate exercise, your dog grows and maintains mental sharpness, carries a healthy weight, and builds the muscle structure and tone they need.
 In achieving all of these a bigger objective is met, you are left with a much happier dog.
 The absence of not just exercise, but consistent exercise sees dogs exhibiting unwanted behaviour.
-Have you ever wondered why dogs may dig holes, become excessively noisy and excited, rip up carpets and chew and scratch on anything in sight?
+Have you ever wondered why dogs may dig holes, become excessively noisy and excited, rip up carpet and chew and scratch on anything in sight?
 Indeed, without activity dogs have nothing or anywhere to expend that energy they naturally build up.

 Dogs will suffer from organ failures such as heart, lung and digestion complications over time, without some form of aerobics.
 Additionally, their agility becomes limited which then leads to ligament and other muscular concerns.
 They will live much shorter and unhappy lives especially as they get older without adhering to such a routine.

 If you have a busy schedule and do not always have time to exercise your dog why not avail of a local dog walker.
-If you do decide to make use of a dog walker make sure they have the proper dog walking insurance cover.There are many options available for both you and your dog to remain in tip top shape.
+If you do decide to make use of a dog walker make sure they have the proper dog walking insurance in place.There are many options available for both you and your dog to remain in tip top shape.
 They include and are not limited to the following: